-Therefore, the main question at this point is: Will remaining sorghum reach maturity before first freeze?
+Will the remaining sorghum reach maturity before first freeze?
 The answer is, “it depends.”
 There are two main factors involved: 1) weather conditions and how they affected the development of sorghum during the season, and 2) crop phenology -- when the crop was planted, hybrid maturity, and the date of half-bloom.
 Further details on sorghum growth and development can be found at: https://www.bookstore.ksre.ksu.edu/pubs/MF3234.pdf

 Wet conditions at planting time delayed sorghum planting in some areas of the state, delaying heading.
-During August, cooler-than-normal temperatures dominated the western half of the state, with the greatest departure in the northwest at 3 to 5 degrees below normal.
-The warmest conditions were in the eastern divisions with a few pockets at nearly 3 degrees warmer than normal (Fig. 1, upper panel).
+During August, cooler-than-normal temperatures dominated the state, with the greatest departure in the northwest at 3 to 6 degrees below normal.
+The warmest conditions were in the eastern divisions but only a few pockets reached above normal temperatures (Figure 1, upper panel).
 In contrast, September mean temperatures were above normal across most of the state.
-Only extreme northwest Kansas had temperatures below normal, with the coolest areas having a departure of almost 3 degrees below normal.
-In contrast, the eastern divisions had departures ranging from 3.5 to almost 6 degrees warmer than normal (Fig. 1, lower panel).
+Normal to below normal temperatures were concentrated in the central and southern divisions with the coolest areas having a departure of only 2.0 degrees below normal.
+In contrast, the eastern divisions had departures ranging from 3.5 to almost 5 degrees warmer than normal (Figure 1, lower panel).

 A delay in flowering time could jeopardize yields if the crop is exposed to heat around blooming or if low temperatures occur during grain fill.
 Recent K-State research published by Prasad, Djanaguiraman, Perumal, and Ciampitti found that high temperature stress around flowering time (5-days before and after flowering) could impact sorghum’s final grain number.
 Also, K-State researcher Vara Prasad and others found that high temperature stress after growing point differentiation (approximately 30 days after emergence) delayed heading and decreased seed set (number and size), affecting final yields.

 Sorghum is also sensitive to cold temperatures during most of its growth period.
 Temperatures below 40 degrees F will inhibit sorghum growth.
 Previous K-State research by Staggenborg and Vanderlip documented the impact on the grain weight early during the grain-filling period when temperatures were below 30 degrees F. The low temperatures at this time caused lower photosynthetic rates and the inability of the plant to translocate carbohydrates to the developing grains.
-From mid-August until this current week (Oct 6, 2016), the lowest minimum were close to 30 degrees F in a small area of the western section of the state but temperatures below 35 degrees F for the rest of the counties across the state.
+From mid-August until this current week (Oct.
+12, 2018), the lowest minimum were below 30 degrees F in a small area of the western section of the state but temperatures below 35 degrees F for the rest of the counties across the state.

 The amount of time between emergence and half-bloom will depend on the planting date and the temperatures (cumulative growing degree days) during this period.
 There are also hybrid differences in the amount of time it takes to go from emergence to flowering.
 Short-season hybrids have a shorter time from emergence to blooming; while full-season hybrids will need more degree days to reach flowering.
-The overall cumulative GDD from flowering to maturity (seen as a “black-layer” near the seed base; Fig. 2) is about 800-1200 (based on 50 degrees F as base temperature), with the shortest requirement in GDD for short-season hybrids.
-From maturity to harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation and final nutrient content will have already been attained at maturity.
+The overall cumulative GDD from flowering to maturity is about 800-1200 (based on 50 degrees F as base temperature), with the shortest requirement in GDD for short-season hybrids.
+Before maturity, from beginning of grain filling (soft dough until maturity), grain moisture content within a grain will go from 80-90% to 25-35% where black layer is usually formed (Figure 2).
+From maturity (seen as a “black-layer” near the seed base; Figure 3) to harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation and final nutrient content will have already been attained at maturity.

 The likelihood of sorghum maturing before a freeze is related to all of these factors.
 When the crop flowers in late August or early September, it may not reach maturity before the first fall freeze in some parts of the state.